scoskey/m0037/notes.md

 Thus proving the completeness theorem is really about building models.
 If $T$ is reasonable in the sense that it doesn't lead us to a contradiction, then it should be possible to build a universe in which $T$ is true.
 This sounds like a somewhat tall order!

 The BIG IDEA is to build the model using the terms of the language.
-In order to illustrate
+In order to illustrate:

 **Example** Let $\mathcal L=\set{+,\times,0,1,<}$ and let $T$ be the standard axioms of arithmetic of the natural numbers (associativity, commutativity, and so on).
 Our model will include the terms $0$, $1$, $1+1$, $1+1+1$, and so on, pretty good substitutes for the actual natural numbers!
 Of course there are many other terms such as $1+0+0+1$, but our theory knows that this one is really equivalent to $1+1$.
 In other words, there is an equivalence relation on terms given by $\tau_1\sim\tau_2$ if and only if $T\vdash\tau_1=\tau_2$.